cmu-sei/gbtl/README.md

 Work is underway to port some of the algorithms in LAGraph repository to GBTL.

-## Backend Implementations Available
+## Backend Implementations (Platforms)

 The file structure and build system support defining multiple different 'backend' implementations (platforms), but only one of these can be configured and compiled at a time.
 However, if multiple different build directories are used (extending what is shown below), then each can configured for a different platform.
+The code for each platform can be found in an appropriately named subdirectory of `src/graphblas/platforms`.

-This release contains the 'sequential' backend in the platforms directory that is written for a single CPU.
-It is intended as a reference implementation focusing on correctness, but contains some modest performance improvements over previous releases.
-An experimental platform called 'optimized_sequential' is currently under development and is exploring more comprehensive performance improvements (currently only for the mxm operation).
+1. 'sequential' platform: this platform is written for a single CPU.
+It is intended as a reference implementation focusing on correctness, but contains some modest (significant in some cases) performance improvements over previous releases.

+2. 'optimized_sequential' platform: this is an experimental platform that is currently under development and is exploring more comprehensive performance improvements (currently only for the mxm operation).

 Support for GPUs that was in version 1.0 is currently not available but can be accessed using the git tag: '1.0.0').